Sibling support and family resources

 When a brother or sister is diagnosed with a serious medical condition, the family dynamic can shift.
 Siblings may feel scared or uncertain, and it can sometimes be hard for parents to give them the attention and reassurance they need.

-Our Family Connection Planner can help you take small but meaningful steps to help young brothers and sisters feel safe, included, and understood.
+Our Family Connection Planner can help you take small but meaningful steps to make sure siblings feel safe, included, and understood.

 Doctor’s appointments and hospital visits can feel long and sometimes scary.
 Our Waiting Room Explorer activity sheet can help your children pass the time together while waiting.